FlixCoder/py-es-optimizer/README.md

 # py-es-optimizer
-Small Python lib for general evolution of parameters
+Small Python lib for general evolution of parameters.
+For the Rust implementation, see [https://github.com/FlixCoder/rust-es-optimizer].